Sourdough Buttermilk Pancakes (Better Than Boxed!)

 Sure!
 Just use the same amount of maple syrup or sugar in place of the honey.

-More Sourdough Breakfast Recipes You’ll Love
+More Sourdough Discard Breakfast Recipes To Try

 - Sourdough Peach Waffles

-- Sourdough Peanut Butter Chocolate Chip Muffins
+- Sourdough Chocolate Chip Muffins

-If you made this recipe, give it a 5-star rating on the recipe card below and share a photo on social media.
-Be sure to tag @plumbranchhome!
+If you made this recipe, give it a 5-star rating below and share a photo on your social media stories!
+Be sure to tag @plumbranchhome

 Recipe

-Sourdough Buttermilk Pancakes
+Sourdough Buttermilk Pancakes (Better Than Boxed!)

 Ingredients